CIARRES/ESPSGrid/README.md

 ## Implementation Details

-This section outlines the various layers and devices that constitute the Co-Simulation Framework.
+This section outlines the various layers and devices that constitute the ESPSGrid Framework.

 ### Physical layer - Simulink